Turn Out the Lights (album): Background

-Themes
+Lyrics

 Turn Out the Lights covers a broad range of themes from Julien Baker's personal experiences with faith to her sexuality and identity.
 Similarly to Sprained Ankle, Baker once again touches on mental health and substance abuse.
 Despite the tone of her music, the album also contains a message of hope.

 Critical reception

 Turn Out the Lights holds a score of 83 out of 100 on the review aggregator website Metacritic based on 24 reviews, indicating "universal acclaim" from critics.
 In a review for The A.V.
 Club, Kyle Ryan wrote that "As Baker digs into mental health, relationships, faith, and adulthood, Turn Out The Lights is, understandably, absolutely crushing... it is beautifully crafted throughout, full of the kinds of songs that linger long after they've ended."
 Kika Chatterjee of Alternative Press rated the album 4.5/5 stars, stating that the album "proves [Baker]'s had enough pain to last several lifetimes.
 There's an elegance to her music that wasn't there before—a sudden bright piano riff over deep guitar; a harrowing, shouted acapella—that feels like a coming of age."

+Selecting Turn Out the Lights as one of the best albums of the year, The New York Times critic Jon Caramanica wrote, "Few if any songwriters are as evocative as Julien Baker, and few if any singers are capable of capturing despair and resilience quite like she can.
+Her second album is full of harrowing folk hymns about spiritual woe sung with the determination of someone who’s triumphing nonetheless."
+August Brown from Los Angeles Times praised the album in a year-end review, stating, "“Visionary” is an easy word to toss around, but on her second LP, the still unbelievably young Baker saw a kinder, more empathetic world grounded in faith and humility and vulnerability.
+Gorgeously self-produced too."